-The CITY and the ASSOCIATION agree to meet and confer in order to amend the existing grievance procedure by clarifying language and establishing acceptable time frames for the filing of grievances.

-- K. Matters Subject to the Grievance Procedures.
-A grievance is a complaint by an employee or the employee's ASSOCIATION that the employee has been adversely affected due to a misinterpretation or misapplication of this MOU, any other work rules, conditions of employment, or regulations of the CITY or department, or actions of management regarding employee relations.
-Disciplinary actions are subject only to the provisions of the disciplinary procedures section of this MOU and are not subject to the procedures of this section. - a.
-No punitive action will be assessed against an employee for utilizing the grievance procedure. - b.
-In a hearing or meeting with the supervisor, Department Head, or City Manager called to resolve a grievance, a maximum of two employees, or ASSOCIATION representatives, which may or may not include the grievant, may be excused from work, with the exception of those called as witnesses when both parties agree they are necessary to determine certain facts. - c.
-The preparation of grievances shall not unreasonably interfere with the employee's regularly assigned duties. - d.
-At any stage of the grievance process, both parties are entitled to representation. - L. Informal Grievance Procedures.
-Every effort shall be made to resolve a grievance through discussion between the employee, and/or the employee's designated representative, and the employee's immediate supervisor.
-If, after such discussion, the employee does not feel the grievance has been satisfactorily resolved, the employee shall have the right to discuss the matter with the supervisor's superior within the department.
-The informal grievance process shall be commenced not later than ten (10) calendar days after the employee/ASSOCIATION knew or reasonably should have known of the occurrence which is the subject of the grievance.
-Failure to timely initiate the grievance procedure, and to meet with the supervisor's superior not later than ten (10) calendar days after being advised of the supervisor's decision, shall be a bar to the further processing of the grievance.
+A grievance is a complaint by a represented employee or the ASSOCIATION that the employee has been adversely affected due to a misinterpretation or misapplication of this MOU, any other work rules, conditions of employment, or regulations of the CITY or department, or actions of management regarding employee relations.
+Disciplinary actions are not subject to the procedures of this section.
+This grievance procedure shall be subject to the following terms:

+- A. No punitive action will be assessed against an employee for utilizing the grievance procedure. - B. In any meeting with the supervisor, Department Head, or City Manager called to resolve a grievance, a maximum of two employees, or ASSOCIATION representatives, which may or may not include the grievant, may be excused from work, with the exception of those called as witnesses when both parties agree they are necessary to determine certain facts. - C. The preparation of grievances shall not unreasonably interfere with the employee's regularly assigned duties. - D. At any stage of the grievance process, both parties are entitled to representation.

+E. All time limitations imposed by the grievance procedures described in this section may be extended by mutual written agreement between the CITY and the employee or the ASSOCIATION.

+Informal Grievance Procedures.
+Every effort shall be made to resolve a grievance through discussion between the employee and/or the employee's designated ASSOCIATION representative, and the employee's immediate supervisor, department manager, or any other person with the authority to resolve the grievance.
+If, after such discussion, the employee or the ASSOCIATION does not feel the grievance has been satisfactorily resolved, the employee or the ASSOCIATION may proceed with a formal grievance.

+Formal Grievance Procedures.
+The employee or ASSOCIATION shall have the right to present a formal grievance in writing to the Department Head within fifteen (15) calendar days after the employee/ASSOCIATION knew or reasonably should have known of the occurrence which is the subject of the grievance.
+Failure to timely initiate the grievance procedure with the Department Head shall be a bar to the further processing of the grievance.
+The parties may agree to hold the timelines in abeyance while the parties attempt to resolve the issue informally, but which must be confirmed in writing by both sides.
+The parties may also agree to have the Administrative Services Director receive, hear, and decide a formal grievance in the event the Department Head does not have the authority to resolve the grievance.

-- M. Formal Grievance Procedures.
-If the employee is not in agreement with the decision rendered in the informal grievance procedure, an employee shall have the right to present a formal grievance in writing to the Department Head within ten (10) calendar days after receipt of the decision at the informal grievance step.
-The Department Head shall meet with the employee and/or the employee's designated representative within ten (10) calendar days after receipt of the written grievance.
-The Department Head shall review the grievance, render a decision in writing, and return it to the employee and/or the employee's designated representative within ten (10) calendar days after meeting with the employee or the employee's designated representative. - N. Appeal Procedures.
-If the employee disagrees with the decision reached by the Department Head, the employee may present an appeal in writing to the City Manager within ten (10) calendar days after the employee's receipt of the Department Head's decision.
-The City Manager shall set a meeting with the employee and/or the employee's designated representative to discuss the grievance within ten (10) calendar days.
-Within ten (10) calendar days following the meeting, the City Manager shall deliver a copy of the decision to the employee and/or the employee's designated representative.
-The City Manager's decision shall be final. - O. Extension of Time Limits.
-All time limitations imposed by the grievance procedures described in this section may be extended by mutual written agreement between the CITY and the employee.
+The Department Head shall meet with the employee and/or the employee's designated ASSOCIATION representative within fifteen (15) calendar days after receipt of the written grievance.
+The Department Head shall review the grievance, render a decision in writing, and return it to the employee and/or the employee's designated ASSOCIATION representative within fifteen (15) calendar days after meeting with the employee or the employee's designated ASSOCIATION representative.

+Appeal Procedures.
+If the employee disagrees with the decision reached by the Department Head, the employee may present an appeal in writing to the City Manager within fifteen (15) calendar days after the employee's receipt of the Department Head's decision.
+The City Manager shall set a meeting with the employee and/or the employee's designated ASSOCIATION representative to discuss the grievance within fifteen (15) calendar days.
+Within fifteen (15) calendar days following the meeting, the City Manager shall deliver a copy of the decision to the employee and/or the employee's designated ASSOCIATION representative.
+The City Manager's decision shall be final.